Sheldon Wolin: Personal life

 Wolin was born in Chicago and raised in Buffalo, New York.
 At the age of nineteen, Wolin interrupted his studies at Oberlin College to become a US Army Air Forces bombardier/navigator, serving on the Consolidated B-24 Liberator.
 Wolin flew 51 different combat missions serving in the South Pacific, specifically the islands surrounding the Philippines, during World War II.
 Wolin's team were tasked with Douglas MacArthur's strategy of conducting raids against the Japanese Navy, which required flying low over Japanese destroyers in order to bomb them.
-This was incredibly risky, as the B-24 was a "big, lumbering aircraft" which was hard to manoeuvre, and this cost the lives of many of Wolin's fellow airmen, "which proved disastrous."
+This tactic was incredibly risky, as the B-24 was a "big, lumbering aircraft" which was hard to manoeuvre, and not infrequently "proved disastrous" for the crews of these planes, costing the lives of many of Wolin's fellow airmen.
 Wolin mentioned that his flight mates were all very young at the time, being between nineteen and twenty-four years of age.
 Wolin mentioned that several of his flight mates, both at the time and years later, suffered psychological problems as a result of their activities in the War.

 He was married to Emily Purvis Wolin for over sixty years.